 An online information session was held on Wednesday 30 March 2022 to provide an overview of the program, guidance on the eligibility requirements and application process, and to answer questions from potential applicants.
 A video recording of the session is available here.

 Staff from the Department of Regional NSW are available to provide information and support for Regional Event Acceleration Fund applicants, please contact us via:

 - Email: email@example.com or

 All applicants are encouraged to consult with their local council and regional representative from the Destination Network prior to applying.
 Contact your regional Destination Network.

 Helpful documents and resources, including information on how to obtain Destination Management Plans for regional NSW, can also be found on the Destination NSW website.

-Applications for the Regional Events Acceleration Fund Round Two are to be completed and submitted using the Smarty Grants online portal.
+Applications for the Regional Events Acceleration Fund Round Two were required to be completed and submitted using the Smarty Grants online portal.

-Applications close at 5pm (AEDT) on Tuesday 4 October 2022, or when funding is fully committed.
+Applications closed at 5pm (AEDT) on Tuesday 4 October 2022.

 Thousands of history buffs descended on Orange in NSW's Central Tablelands to attend its inaugural Medieval Faire.
 This event was supported by a grant for the Regional Events Acceleration Fund.